NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 #### When Multiple People Are Working on the Project

-* **Communicate Early**: Use GitHub Issues or discussions to claim tasks.
+* **Communicate early**: Use GitHub Issues or discussions to claim tasks.
 This reduces duplicate work and merge conflicts.
-* **Smaller PRs Are Better**: Break big features into smaller, manageable pull requests so they’re easier to review and merge.
+* **Smaller PRs are better**: Break big features into smaller, manageable pull requests so they’re easier to review and merge.
-* **Rebase Often**: If others are pushing changes regularly, rebase your branch before submitting your PR to minimize conflicts.
+* **Rebase often**: If others are pushing changes regularly, rebase your branch before submitting your PR to minimize conflicts.

   ```bash
   git fetch upstream
   git rebase upstream/main
   ```
-* **Avoid Force Pushes on Shared Branches**: If you’re collaborating on the same branch as someone else, coordinate and avoid `git push --force` unless absolutely necessary.
+* **Avoid force pushes on shared branches**: If you’re collaborating on the same branch as someone else, coordinate and avoid `git push --force` unless absolutely necessary.
 * **Resolve Conflicts Promptly**: If your PR can’t be merged due to conflicts, update your branch quickly to stay current.

-### Edit Existing Files
+### Edit existing files

 In order to make changes to the repository, users must edit Markdown files in the GitHub editor.
 If you have never used Markdown files before, [here](https://www.markdowntutorial.com/) is a link to a Markdown tutorial.
 If you just need to look up syntax, follow this [link](https://www.markdownguide.org/basic-syntax/).